muthukumar915/Form_using_php/README.md

 6. give the name for each table and save it.
 7. finally open browser and give localhost/filename(index1.html)

+note: give your database name and table name in code
 ---------------------------------------
 //Happy Coding